audiobookshelf/audiobookshelf-api-docs/source/includes/_schemas.md

 `numChapters` | Integer | The number of chapters the book has.
 `duration` | Float | The total length (in seconds) of the book.
 `size` | Integer | The total size (in bytes) of the book.
-`ebookFormat` | String or null | The format of ebook of the book.
-Will be `null` if the book is an audiobook.
+`ebookFormat` | String or null | The format of the ebook of the book.
+It will be `null` if the book is an audiobook.

 ### Book Expanded